 “Give individuals with disabilities the opportunities to discover their talents and grow their capacities so they can take their place in the world as meaningful and valued contributors.
 Those with diverse abilities work together in an environment of respect and dignity, emphasizing mutual learning and shared contributions.” – Camphill Soltane

-Our business (cafe, bakery, coffee roasting, pizzeria) will be our next venture into the world of social enterprises to help change the world.
+Our business (cafe, bakery, coffee roasting, pizzeria) is our next venture into the world of social enterprises to help change the world.
 Others have done it, so why can’t we, too.
 Our goals include:

 - Providing the opportunity to learn skills and produce something that others will enjoy